Beau Coker

 • What are the theoretical connections between BNNs and GPs, especially under approximate inference?

-Here’s a recent talk I gave at AISTATS about mean-field variational BNNs.
+Here’s a talk I gave at AISTATS about mean-field variational BNNs.